bertrandbuild/stablesafe/autonomous-predictor/README.md

 # Autonomous predictor template

-This template demonstrates how to setup a predictor and contributer to the StableSafe project.
+This template demonstrates how to setup a predictor and contribute to the StableSafe project.

 ## Get a backtesting history to be verified